-The Assessment Center will be closed July 31 and August 1
+The Assessment Center will be closed August 28-September 2

 COMPASS is a tool developed by ACT Inc. to measure writing, reading and math skills.
 This test is used for placement into academic courses required for certificate and degree programs and as a prerequisite for entrance into select technical programs.
 The test is not timed and retests can be arranged.
 COMPASS is user friendly, and we have practice tests before each session so students can become familiar with the format.
 The computer selects questions based on questions you've previously answered.
 Our staff are available to assist as needed.